 Tonight, amidst the clutter of money-soaked politics, we have an opportunity to look into the future and celebrate some clear and inspirational paths forward.

-The Institute for Policy Studies honors our fallen colleagues while celebrating new heroes of the human rights movement from the United States and Chile, with live music, poetry, open bar, and Danny Glover.
+Join us for our annual awards event to honor our fallen colleagues while celebrating new heroes of the human rights movement from the United States and from Chile.

 When the Great Recession struck, City Life/Vida Urbana was there, confronting bank power with people power.